OllieStrevel/jgenerator/README.md

 # jgenerator
 A simple CMS generator for freelancers

 jGenerator is a simple CMS generator for freelancers and developers.
-Made with ♥ in Mexico

 Main Features:
 - SQL Management and Connectors